Peter MacDonald

 Portion of a Plaid - MacGregor of Glengyle?

-Tartan of an Unnamed Jacobite Woman
+Tartan of an Unnamed Jacobite Lady

 Two old Plaids found in Nova Scotia